 Located at the Upper Village, Whistler Farmers Market takes place every Wednesday from 2:00 – 7:00PM and Sunday from 11:00AM to 4:00PM.
 You got amazing hand-crafted jewelry.
 Stunning photography prints for sale.
 Fresh picked berries.
 Organic vegan pies.
 Kombucha on tap.
 Ponchos.
 Sun dresses.
 Knitted blankets.
-The list never ends.
-Head on over to their official site here for their weekly vendors list.
+The list never ends!

 14. Taken advantage of patio season at Table Nineteen.

 Table Nineteen Lakeside Eatery is a restaurant part of Nicklaus North Golf Course.
 Golfing’s not our thing, but that makes for a great summer outdoor activity as well.
-Otherwise if you prefer to sit and relax like us, order yourself a glass of sangria and enjoy the lakefront views at Table Nineteen.
+Otherwise if you prefer to sit and relax like us, order yourself a glass of sangria and enjoy the lakefront views.

 In addition to the marvellous water views, you can watch seaplanes take off.
 If you fancy an aerial journey, join Whistler Air on a seaplane tour through stunning vistas and majestic glaciers.
 (I guess you can call this a 14-b.)

 Again, we didn’t have much time after the whole getting lost incident so we opted for drinks alone.
 Further information and pricing for the seaplane tours can be found here.

 15. Compete in IRONMAN – or simply be a spectator.